 Decorate the Envelope

-There are about a gazillion mail art tutorials on this website, and you’re welcome to use one that appeals to you in order to create an artistic envelope!
+There are several mail art tutorials on this website, and you’re welcome to use one that appeals to you in order to create an artistic envelope!
 I opted to make an envelope that echoes the design motif of the paper.

 An elegant Janet Style return address contrasts nicely with the geometric hand-lettering on the front of the envelope!

-Once you have decorated the envelope, you can slip the letter inside and send!
-Here are some tips to follow to ensure your letter reaches its intended destination:
+Once you have decorated the envelope, you can slip your letter inside and send!
+For tips to ensure that your letter reaches its intended destination, see this article.

-While letter writing is a fairly basic topic, sometimes it’s good to return to the basics!
-Remember that the instructions outlined above assume that you have an hour or so of free time to craft your snail mail correspondence.
+Just a quick note: the instructions in this article assume that you have an hour or so of free time to craft your snail mail correspondence.
 You can always shave off time by using lined notebook paper, skipping the wax seal step, and writing the address quickly!
-When it boils down to it, we all write letters differently, and I hope that you’ll take my steps as suggestions (rather than the rule) next time you sit down to write!
+When it boils down to it, we all write letters differently, and I hope that you’ll take my steps as suggestions (rather than the rule) next time you sit down to write.

 Happy snail mailing!